SvetlomirBalevski/workshop/03-add-SCA/README.md

 Apart from SAST it is a good idea to use SCA - **Software Composition Analysis**.
 It can be integrated either in SCM, or in CI.

-We will show you how to use Snyk into Jenkins.

 More information for what is SCA can be found [here (slide 12)](https://docs.google.com/presentation/d/1nGWB1q7tkUvmdDNXC60dL9y9ywFfGHnMqkAJzBAww1M/edit?usp=sharing).

+We would show 2 diferent setups.
+One way is to integrate into your SCM (github).

+For this purpose - make account with `Snyk` - at snyk.io.
+After that, add your Webgoat forked project.

+## Alternatively, you can add SCA tool to your pipline.

 Install **OWASP Dependency-Check Plugin**.
 Configure installation in _Global Tools Configuration_.